minbeomkim/minbeomkim.github.io/index.md

 ## Research Interest

-My research is broadly in machine learning and natural language process.
-I am currently interested in learning representation about multi-modal knowledge of the world and knowledge grounded dialogue.
+My research interest is broadly in machine learning and natural language process.
+I am currently interested in learning representation about multi-modal knowledge of the world and the knowledge grounded dialogue.

 ## Professional Experience